Kathy Goodell

-Kathy Goodell is an American contemporary artist based in New York City.
-She works in sculptural objects, installation, drawing and photography.
+Kathy Goodell (born 1947), is an American contemporary artist and educator, who works in sculptural objects, installation, drawing, and photography.
 She is a professor of painting and drawing at the State University of New York at New Paltz.

 Goodell received the National Endowment for the Arts Grants in 1979 and 1983, the New York Foundation for the Arts Fellowship in 1993 and 1997 and Guggenheim Fellowship in 2013.
+She is based in New York City.

 Early life and education

-Goodell was born in San Francisco.
+Goodell was born in 1947 in San Francisco, California.

 She took admission at Sacramento State University, where she studied with Jim Nutt.
 However, in her third year of college, she transferred to San Francisco Art Institute, where she studied from Gregory Bateson and Jay DeFeo.
-She holds a B.F.A. and M.F.A from the San Francisco Art Institute.
+She holds a B.F.A. degree and M.F.A. degree from the San Francisco Art Institute.